6 Tips for Managing Your and Your Child's Mental Health as we Return to Schools and Offices

 1. Take time for self-care

 Try to schedule at least one self-care activity per day.
 If scheduling doesn't work for you, just be honest with your family about when you need a break.
-Our Self-Care for Parents class can also help you develop a plan to fit self-care into your routine.

 Self-care can also be an opportunity to create meaningful memories with your family.
 Kids might not always have the vocabulary to express how they are feeling, but there is no doubt that they are feeling impacts of stress, too, so have them join in on the fun!